Please view the FAQs page to find answers to commonly asked questions.

 The HGNC BioMart application allows users to create customised data tables without the need for any programming knowledge by interacting with a form to filter the data and select the columns/attributes they want within the table.
 This page details how to interact with the BioMart Mart form and provides definitions of the filters and attributes.

-Help and information related to the new gene families reports.
+Help and information related to the new gene group reports.

 The multi-symbol checker tool allows the user to type, paste or upload a list of symbols into a search field to check if the symbols are HGNC approved symbols.
 The results include a ‘match type’ column that shows how each submitted symbol matches the returned HGNC symbol.
 The user is able to click on the approved symbol to be taken to the relevant Symbol Report to access more information about the gene.